 These pesky parasites lay upwards of 50 eggs per day and live up to 100 days.
 They are most often found on your pet’s body, but can also infest carpets in your home.
 When they hatch, these parasites attach themselves firmly to the host with their claws and begin to suck blood from them.

-After the fleas lay eggs on the pet, within 2-16 days, they hatch into larvae that then transform into pupae.
+Within 2–16 days after the fleas lay eggs on the pet, they hatch into larvae that then transform into pupae.
 These parasites are usually found in your home or backyard, where the animals spend a large amount of time outside.

 The best way to completely avoid this problem is by regularly vacuuming up all visible flea dirt and debris, cleaning carpets often with an effective vacuum cleaner equipped with a rotating brush, and washing your and your pet’s bedding at least once a week in hot water without any detergent.